-A Greeting from the President
+Greeting from the President

-A university catalog is a wonderful text, full of detail and data that offer all of us a map to our lives together as a university community.
-This is a map grounded in Augsburg's mission: "To educate students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders."
+A university catalog is full of detail and data that offer a map to our lives together as a university community.
+This is a map grounded in Augsburg's mission: To educate students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.